When you are looking for a specific type of outfit and can’t find it in any of the stores, you get frustrated and wonder if you can sew it at home.

 Notches are important pattern pieces, so make sure you can identify them.
 If notches are not lined up, then you can know that something is not right.

 Some older pattern companies give notches pointing outwards, while indie patterns come with notches pointing inward.
-You can cut out notches on all your pattern pieces to prevent mistakes.
+You can cut out notches on all the pattern pieces to prevent mistakes.

 Image Source: Girls Angle